-Monthly Income: Potentially Nail Down a Safe 6.4% Dividend Yield Today
+Monthly Income: Nail Down Apple Hospitality REIT’s Safe 6.4% Dividend Yield Today

 Today’s chart highlights one of the most attractive situations you can find: a high dividend yield that comes as a result of a drop in price.
 As regular readers know, I scour the market for these situations all the time.

 Now, we have to be careful, of course.
 After all, there’s usually a very good reason behind a particular stock’s decline.
 Typically, there is trouble surrounding the company’s fundamental performance or operating environment.